Synthetixio/SIPs/SIPS/gas-tank.md

 Any operation that needs to be deferred and executed by a keeper must measure its own gas consumption, reporting this quantity to the gas tank contract at the end of the execution.
-The gas tank will then consult the latest fast gas price from [Chainlink](https://feeds.chain.link/fast-gas-gwei), ensure that this does not exceed the user's configured maximum gas price, and reimburse the keeper along with a fee to incentivise the execution, from the user's balance.
+The gas tank will then consult the latest fast gas price from [Chainlink](https://feeds.chain.link/fast-gas-gwei), ensure that this does not exceed the user's configured maximum gas price, and reimburse the keeper from the user's balance, along with a fee to incentivise the execution.

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->